Paul Janssen Lecture

 The event focused on psychiatric genetics and neurology, with Professor Tony David acting as chair and Vote of thanks provided by Professor Sir Robin Murray.

-If you wish to download the lecture in MP3 format, right click the following link as "Save target as" Download Why can’t psychiatric genetics be more like neurology
+If you wish to download the lecture in MP3 format, right click the following link and "Save target as" Download Why can’t psychiatric genetics be more like neurology

 9th Paul Janssen Lecture | Genes, the brain and schizophrenia